NeilClack/FuzeHubCollector/README.md

     3. ScrapingBee: A web scraping API utilizing a headless Chrome browser.
 At a glance, it appears to operate the same way for Scrapy that Dask does for Pandas, by taking the place of the Scrapy code to do the hard work for you.
 This looks like the easiest option to setup and use, but has a steep price of $49/mo for their cheapest option.

     This leaves me with but one choice, Scrapy-Selenium!

+### Parsing the Results
+#### Problem:
+  - Scrapy includes an HTML parser directly, however I personally have found it to be cumbersome and sometimes unintuitive in it's selection clauses.
+This has prompted me to try a different approach this time.

+#### Solution:
+  - I decided, for now, to utilize BeautifulSoup 4 (or, BS4).
+It parses the HTML pretty well and when it does so, gives direct methods to call to select specific tags, which will be helpful in the case of Printables.com since they created their own tag to represent a "model card" called <print-card> so we should end up with something similar to soup.find_all('print-card') to get all of these items.
+Of course, this might change later but for now this solution makes the most sense and appears to be the least amount of effort.